Boards & Commissions

 Killeen Volunteers, Inc.

-Killeen Volunteers, Inc. is a twenty-member board representing Fort Hood, Central Texas College, Killeen Independent School District, the KVI program committees, and the citizens of Killeen.
+Killeen Volunteers, Inc. is an eighteen member board representing Fort Hood, Central Texas College, Killeen Independent School District, the KVI program committees, and the citizens of Killeen.
 The board manages the affairs of the non-profit corporation, organized exclusively for charitable and educational purposes.

 Planning and Zoning Commission